Bosonic content of three-fermion highest-spin states: Main expressions

 The character $\chi_E$ extracts all four harmonic polynomials of mixed symmetry.
 In order to obtain the bosonic functions $\Phi_1,\ldots, \Phi_4$, we need to evaluate $g_E$ at additional permuted sets of variables.
 Writing $g_{klm}$ for $g_E(x_k,x_l,x_m)$, we have

 Importantly, the determinant of the matrix in Eq.~\eqref{ctog} is just the discriminant $\Delta_x^2$, up to a constant factor, so there are no additional requirements for invertibility other than that none of the points $x_i$ coincide.
 The rank of the matrix depends on the choice of variable permutations at which $g_E$ is evaluated, which we found by trial and error here.
-(A more systematic way would be to invoke the Young projectors~\cite{Stembridge11}.)
 It does not matter which set of permuted variables is chosen, as long as it gives a full-rank matrix without additional conditions on the variables.